Helping you choose the right truck

 - Safety: Crash tests are not conducted on most trucks, but their weight helps a lot in a crash, especially with a smaller vehicle.
 Driver-assistance features are important and nowadays, you should ensure that any truck you consider has at least forward-collision warning, automatic emergency braking, and blind-spot monitoring.

 - Driving experience: Only the unibody trucks drive and handle like normal passenger cars.
 The mid-size trucks use body-on-frame construction and while they are handily compact and easy to drive, they still basically feel like trucks to drive.
 The largest heavy-duty trucks have harsh suspension made for hauling and not comfort.
 The smallest of the full-size trucks offer a good balance, with the Ram trucks standing out for their excellent ride quality.
+You could also further improve your driving experience with the right parts from BD Diesel.

 - A Toyota VIN decoder is a web-based tool that can be used to check the status of a Toyota vehicle before buying it, To check click here.
 A 17-digit VIN number is assigned to every Toyota car.
 If you check for Toyota parts numbers online, you can learn about your vehicle’s history, maintenance records, engine type, year of manufacture, model, and the parts that go with it.